 Where hits are events identified as above the threshold in the model and corresponding to a flood report for the same time and district.
 Misses are reported floods event that are not showing as above threshold in the model and false alarms are events above threshold in the model but not corresponding to a reported flood event for that time or place.

-Following the methodology in Weeink (2010), we can compute a number of scores to assess the skill of a forecast method. the False Alarm Ratio (FAR), the Probability of detection (POD) and the critical success index (CSI) (WMO, 2007).
-These are defined as follows:

-POD=hitshits+misses

-FAR=false alarmsfalse alarms+hits

-CSI=hitshits+misses+false alarms

-Where hits are events identified as above the threshold in the model and corresponding to a flood report for the same time and district.
-Misses are reported floods event that are not showing as above threshold in the model and false alarms are events above threshold in the model but not corresponding to a reported flood event for that time or place.

-We compute POD, FAR and CSI comparing the events above threshold with the reported events.
-We find for the case of Lukulu station:

-POD=0.58

-FAR=0.36

-CSI=0.50

-These numbers can be used to select the ‘reliable’ stations.
-However this analysis is not complete because we are not including in the calculation the probability of the forecast.

 SHOULD WE ONLY USE FORECAST WITH PROBABILITY HIGHER THAN X?
 WHAT IS A SENSIBLE THRESHOLD?
 HOW DO WE COMBINE THE INFORMATION ON THE PROBABILITY OF THE FORECAST WITH THE PROBABILITY OF DETECTION?

+Discussion also in terms of: upstream versus downstream monitoring stations?
+Possibly better GLOFAS forecast skill e.g. for upstream stations?
+Influence of dams/irrigation infrastructure etc?

 Possible workflow in the FbF system based on preliminary analysis

-GLOFAS will release the forecast every 7 days.
-Forecast is for the next 30 days.

-The forecast is compared to the trigger level and the probability of exceeding the trigger level in the following 5 days is calculated.

-If prob_exceed> XX than :

-Calculate return period of incoming flood (already in glofas data)

-Produce forecasted flood extent map based on return period info

-Produce intervention map

-Initiate communication for early action implementation

 Menu and selection of forecast

 Definition of the level of impact